Travel Crates

 • The kennel must be large enough for your pet to freely sit and stand with its head erect, turn around and lie down in a normal position.

 • Your pet’s head or ear tips, whichever is higher, cannot touch the top of the crate.
 If your pet’s kennel does not provide enough room for your pet to stand and sit, without the head touching the top of the container, you will need to purchase a larger kennel before your pet can fly.
-Approved kennels may be available for sale at some United Cargo locations, in addition to many pet supply stores.

 • The kennel door must be made of metal.
 Plastic and Fiberglas™ doors, including side plastic latches, are prohibited because they are not strong enough to protect animals during normal handling.